 St Peter’s Trust is unique in the UK in funding research on disorders that affect any part of the urinary tract from the kidney to the bladder to the urethra.

-We are very pleased to announce that applications are now invited from staff (in honorary or substantive posts) of the former Institute of Urology, the Centre for Nephrology (Royal Free and University College School of Medicine) and the ‘St Peter’s Hospital’ group of urologists at UCLH and the Royal Free Hospital.
+Applications are invited from staff (in honorary or substantive posts) of the former Institute of Urology, the Centre for Nephrology (Royal Free and University College School of Medicine) and the “St Peter’s Hospital” group of urologists at UCLH and the Royal Free Hospital for grants for small projects or equipment up to £35,000 each.

 - Kidney disease – 5th largest cause of death